 A rare disease is defined as a condition that affects fewer than 200,000 people in the United States or 1 in 2,000 individuals worldwide.
 We support Rare Disease Day, a day for the world to raise awareness and generate change for the 300 million people worldwide living with a rare disease.
 Click the button below to learn more.

-Youth Empowerment & Community Service
+Youth Health Empowerment & Community Service

 Looking to empower your class with outside learning about health and rare disease?
-Our 30-40 minute informational sessions are fun, interactive, and we bring in outside professionals and kids who are affected and tell about their journey.
+Our 30-minute informational sessions are fun, interactive, and we bring in outside professionals and kids who are affected and tell about their journey.
 Schedule a session today!
 Looking to have your child volunteer at our next event?
 Email us for more information.

 On Saturday, February 1st we partnered with Boston Children's Hospital and WellSense Health Plan to host a Rare Disease Awareness & Blood Drive Event in Stoneham, MA.
 We gave out informational gift bags on rare diseases, which also contained local resources and ways to help bring awareness and support to patients in need of help with financial and nutritional resources.
 Also included were custom stress balls from 4imprint, which were part of a grant awarded to our foundation, as well as BCH t-shirts and first-aid kits by WellSense.